 - 1/8 teaspoon fresh ground black pepper

-- Add whole potatoes to a pot of filtered water; bring to a boil and cook until a steak knife inserted into the potato goes all the way through, no longer, about 25 - 30 minutes.
+- Add whole potatoes to a pot of filtered water.
+Bring to a boil, and cook until a you can pierce some potatoes easily, about 25 - 30 minutes.

-- Fry bacon, reserve at least 1 tablespoon of bacon grease to saute the onion.
-Set bacon aside and then crumble or chop.
+- Fry the bacon, reserve at least 1 tablespoon of bacon grease to saute the onion.
+Set bacon aside, and then crumble or chop.

 - Add onion and saute until golden brown and/or tender.

-- In a small bowl whisk together water, vinegar, potato starch, salt, pepper and celery seed.
+- In a small bowl whisk together sugar and potato starch.
+Stir in the water, vinegar, celery seed, salt, and pepper.
 Add mixture to onion in the pan and then add bacon bits.
 Stir until thick.
 Having the heat no medium high should be sufficient to thicken the dressing/sauce.
 Turn heat off, for now.